-Between Q2 FY 18 and Q2 FY 19, the tax revenue streams shown in Table I generally exhibited moderate growth.
+[Note that complete data for Q3 of FY 19 was not available as of the time of publication].
+Between Q2 FY 18 and Q2 FY 19, the tax revenue streams shown in Table I generally were flat.
 Note however that, unlike annual data, which tends to be relatively smooth, quarterly data from one fiscal year can swing widely from corresponding quarterly figures in other fiscal years.
 This phenomenon can come about as the result of differences in the timing of the receipt of revenues, as well as unusual differences in economic conditions that might exist between any two particular corresponding quarters.
 An example of this latter situation would be the impact of harsh weather conditions on, say, sales tax revenue.
-With this caveat in mind, a comparison of Q2 FY 18 and Q2 FY 19 Sales Tax revenue reveals growth of about 1.4%.
-This performance is surprisingly low but might be a temporary statistical illusion.
+With this caveat in mind, a comparison of Q2 FY 18 and final numbers for Q2 FY 19 Sales Tax revenue reveals that sales activity was essentially flat (-0.58%).
+This performance is surprising, given the strength of the local jobs market (see discussion below) but, if replicated in subsequent quarters, might indicate the beginning of a slowdown in Albemarle's economy.

-Food and Beverage tax revenue grew strongly, 8%, between Q2 FY 18 and Q2 FY 19.
-This performance is consistent with a growing economy, but is better than expected, given the relatively low increase in total employment numbers discussed below.
-Transient Occupancy Tax (TOT), meanwhile, appears to have been essentially flat between Q2 FY 18 and Q2 FY 19.
+Numbers for Food and Beverage tax revenue likewise were flat between Q2 FY 18 and Q2 FY 19 (+0.57%).
+This performance, again if replicated in subsequent quarters, might indicate the beginning of a slowdown in the County's economy.
+The figure for Transient Occupancy Tax (TOT), meanwhile, indicates an apparent tumble between Q2 FY 18 and Q2 FY 19.
 Staff thinks that the large increase in the supply of hotel/motel rooms in the City, relative to the County in recent years, might be having a moderating effect on lodging revenue in Albemarle.

-Table I indicates that Inspections Fees jumped by 18% between Q2 FY 18 and Q2 FY 19, while Other Development Fees apparently plunged by about 26% during this time.
-This situation would be consistent with extensive construction activity in the County, as reflected in the Inspections Fees figure, but a slowing in plans for new development, as indicated by the Other Development Fees number.
+The numbers shown on Table I indicate that Inspections Fees jumped by 18% between Q2 FY 18 and Q2 FY 19, while Other Development Fees apparently plunged by 19% during this time.
+This situation would be consistent with extensive construction activity in the County, as reflected in the Inspections Fees figure, but a slowing in plans for new development, indicated by the number for Other Development Fees.